-How to deploy DMG apps on macOS devices using Intune
+Deploy DMG Apps on macOS using Intune

 Click on blue folder Icon to browse to googlechrome.dmg file

 • Name: Provide a unique name of the application.
-This name will appear on Company Portal app.

-• Publisher: Provide the publisher name.
+• Publisher: Provide the publisher’s name.

 defaults read /Applications/Google\ Chrome.app/Contents/Info CFBundleIdentifier